 Miss Mary Wardell's Jubilee Picnic takes place in 1887, the year of Queen Victoria's Jubilee, celebrating 50 years of her reign.
-This was a global celebration, as illustrated by the 'Jubilee' Sanitary Washable wallpaper pictured above - showing Victoria, the Queen Empress of her dominions, their people, and their wild animals - including some very charming beavers carrying bundles of sticks, presumably representing hard working subjects.
-Britain is represented by the rose, thistle and shamrock - England, Scotland and Ireland.
+This was a global celebration, as illustrated by the 'Jubilee' Sanitary Washable wallpaper pictured above - showing Victoria as the Queen Empress of her dominions, illustrated with popular stereotypes of their people and wild animals - including some delightful beavers carrying bundles of sticks.

 Crown Princess Liliuokalani, niece of the Queen of the Hawaiian Islands, and destined to be the very last Queen of Hawaii, is one of many Royal guests invited to participate in two days of spectacular Jubilee celebrations taking place in London on June 20th and 21st.